Grahp/Website/pages/Regular Outline Grammars.md

 The trade-offs of subsequent vowel omission is that there are a few words that differ only in their subsequent vowel sounds, such as "forget" and "forgot"; and that all skeletons are reserved.

 On the other hand, it does allow for a great amount of squishing/stacking subsequent strokes.
-When you don't care about the vowels, you can heavily stack multi-syllable words, such as "catatonic" into `KA*T/T*FRPBG` (To see why `*` is used there, check out [[Onyx Syllabic Splitting]]).
+When you don't care about the vowels, you can heavily stack multi-syllable words, such as "catatonic" into `KA*T/T*FRPBG` (To see why `*` is used there, check out [[Onyx Syllabic Splitting|Onyx syllabic splitting]]).

 - (This does allow for a great amount of squishing, demonstrate that here)